furiosa-ai/furiosa-device-plugin/README.md

 ### Deploy with Helm
 The helm chart is available at [deployment/helm](deployments/helm) directory.
-To configure deployment as you need , you can modify [deployments/helm/values.yaml](deployments/helm/values.yaml).
+To configure deployment as you need, you can modify [deployments/helm/values.yaml](deployments/helm/values.yaml).

 You can deploy the device plugin by running the following command:
 ```bash